-The Company's NAV as at March 2023 was £167.10 million or 105.48 pps (31 March 2022: £191.10 million or 120.63 pps).
-This represents a decrease of 15.15 pps or 12.56% over the 12-month period, with the underlying movement in NAV set out in the chart below:
+The Company's NAV as at March 2024 was £162.75 million or 102.73 pps (31 March 2023: £167.10 million or 105.48 pps).
+This represents a decrease of 2.75 pps or 2.6% over the 12-month period, with the underlying movement in NAV set out in the chart below:

-EPRA EPS for the year was 5.70 pence which, based on dividends paid of 8.00 pps, reflects a dividend cover of 71.25%.
-The decrease in dividend cover compared to the prior 12-month period has largely arisen due to the Company completing a number of key sales, leaving it with a high cash weighting and a resulting loss of rental income in the short term.
-Earnings have been further depressed by one-off costs associated with refurbishment works being undertaken at Queen Square, Bristol and Mangham Road, Rotherham, which will both be accretive to the Company's earnings in the medium to long term.
+EPRA EPS for the year was 7.29 pence which, based on dividends paid of 8.00 pps, reflects a dividend cover of 91.13%.
+The increase in dividend cover compared to the prior 12-month period has largely arisen due to the Company recycling proceeds from the sale of lower yielding properties into higher yielding ones.
+Earnings have also benefitted from numerous asset management initiatives across the portfolio, most notably at Central Six Retail Park, Coventry.